 Describe how the scaling would affect acres/activities and if not proportionately reduced, why?

-Acre scaling will be approximately proportional.
+Acre scaling will be moderately less than proportional due to fixed costs and other factors.
 R/E project selection will be based on priorities; scaling may not be proportional.
 Activities will be curtailed, but less than proportional, as some activities are fixed and necessary for program success.